morinlab/lymphopedia/papers/nadeuGenomicEpigenomicInsights2020b.md

 New Tier 1, MCL Tier 1, 3
 This study, New Tier 2, 2
 New Tier 2, MCL Tier 2, 2
-Other studies, MCL Tier 1, 20
+All other MCL studies, MCL Tier 1, 20
-Other studies, MCL Tier 2, 44
+All other MCL studies, MCL Tier 2, 44
 ```